Exploring The IRmadillo & Its Role In Ethanol Fermentation, Distillation, Propagation & Liquefaction Analysis

 Furthermore, it is important to accurately record the inputs into the process to schedule preventative maintenance accordingly – for example, recording the total acid number (TAN) originating from free fatty acids in tallow or used cooking oils.
 The TAN can be directly linked to corrosion rates so measuring it in real time gives the plant the information it needs to decide whether to continue production or schedule in repairs.

 The IRmadillo is ideally suited for the study of fats, fatty acids and other triglycerides.
 But it is also very good for monitoring phospholipids, phosphates, and other potential contaminants for renewable diesel pre-treatment.
-Traditional process FTIR spectrometers have not been robust enough for industrial use, and have fragile fibre optic elements.
+Traditional process FTIR spectrometers have not been robust enough for industrial use, and have fragile fiber optic elements.
 The IRmadillo is a static-optics FTIR spectrometer, designed for industrial installations.
 This makes it ideally suited for use in renewable diesel pre-treatment process monitoring and control.

 What about other instruments – Raman, near infrared (NIR), & refractive index monitors?